 On the other hand, those with credit scores on the other end of the scale are perceived as low-risk creditors.
 Hence, a bad credit history becomes a reason why many credit card and loan applications get rejected.

-Lenders given access to your credit file use these four-digit scores for their lending decisions.
+Financial institutions given access to your credit file use these four-digit scores for their lending decisions.

 Consequently, an individual with an AA credit rating will get faster loan approvals and lower interest rates from a bank or financial institution.
 The credit score determined also come with an equivalent risk grade that measures the probability of default, as shown in the table below: